 But we believe vegetables (especially tomatoes, technically it is a fruit but whatever) take full advantage of the technology.
 The higher yield that you get in the Bounty helps you harvest a handful of those (which is not the case in another Aerogardens) and the harvest time is also less.
 If you intend to grow vegetables, then pick the AeroGarden Bounty over anything else as this gives the best growing environment for them.

-Secondly, with a big size you have to deal with added weight too.
+Secondly, with a big size adds to the weight too.
 At about 12 pounds, maintenance and cleaning up gets tedious.

 To sum up, Aerogarden Bounty does offer a lot of value, and for a gardening enthusiast, you should try this out.
 If you are unsure, though, you can try out cheaper versions like the Aerogarden Sprout Plus LED or Aerogarden Extra LED.